-Prerequisites: Math 11 with a grade of C or better, I year of high school algebra, or satisfactory score on the Math Placement Test 5 hours lecture weekly
+Prerequisites: Math 11 with a grade of C or better, or satisfactory score on the Math Placement Test 5 hours lecture weekly logical problems.

-Second course in algebra emphasizing applications of mathematics to scientific and logical problems.
 Students learn to analyze and interpret problems, develop inductive and deductive logic abilities and apply these skills to solutions of verbal and quantitative problems.
-Topics include solutions of systems of linear equations; functions; factoring; complex numbers; solutions of equation of higher degree exponential and logarithmic sequences and series.
+Topics include solutions of systems of linear equations; functions; factoring; complex numbers; solutions of equation of higher degree exponential and logarithmic functions; sequences and series.
 (2)